 Individual lessons in a variety of instruments are available to the children in school time, provided by specialist music teachers.
 At the present time these include guitar and piano.

-The school choir, made up of volunteers who enjoy singing, has over the past few years performed at the Young Voices concert at Manchester Arena.
+The school choir, made up of volunteers and/or whole classes at KS2, who enjoy singing, has over the past few years performed at the Young Voices concert at Manchester Arena.
 Over the last 20 years Young Voices has staged the largest children’s choir concerts in the world!
 And the children at Sound and District, that are part of the choir, become one of the approximate 150,000 taking part in the concerts each year!